ddwalk77/streaming-02-multiple-processes/README.md

 ## Learn More

 Check out Wikipedia's article on deadlock and other sources to learn how to prevent and avoid locking issues in concurrent processes.

+## Stream Processing
+    - Task 3 repeated process_streaming_0.py with batchfile_0_farenheit.csv from the Module 1 repo
+    - Task 4 was creating process_streaming_DeeDeeWalker.py with output to out9.txt